After three months, 18 matches, 181 points, 83 Hammer throws and 270 holes, it all comes down to this.

 TV & STREAMING: How To Watch TGL In Your Country

-Now it’s on to the Finals Series at SoFi Center, where the highlights have unfolded all season long from the screen to the green.
-The winning team will earn $9 million and the honor of going down in the books as the first-ever league champion.
+The winning team from Tuesday will earn $9 million and the honor of going down in the books as the first-ever league champion.

 TGL 101: Everything you need to know about season 1

-Match 1: Atlanta Drive vs. New York Golf Club
+Match 2: New York Golf Club vs. Atlanta Drive

 Lineups